phanturne/rag-project/python_backend/experiment/parsed_data.md

 Finally, OMSCS students have access to services for graduate students offered by the Career Center at Georgia Tech.
 The Career Center offers workshops on many of the topics listed above, a job board that lists internships and full-time jobs, and career fairs.
 The platform that is used within the Career Center is CareerBuzz, where you can explore all of the services and events that are offered by the Career Center.
 All OMSCS students are granted access to the platform once they formally enroll in classes.

-# Can OMSCS students participate in the on-campus and virtual Georgia Tech career fairs?</h14>
+# Can OMSCS students participate in the on-campus and virtual Georgia Tech career fairs?

 OMSCS students are eligible to participate in the on-campus and virtual College of Computing career fairs and the Georgia Tech Career Center.
 Please note that BuzzCards are required for the on-campus career fairs.

-# How do I find out more information about the Vertically Integrated Projects (VIP) program?</h15>
+# How do I find out more information about the Vertically Integrated Projects (VIP) program?

 OMSCS students who are interested in participating in the Vertically Integrated Projects (VIP) program should contact that department directly.
 Their contact information can be found on their website.
 If you receive approval from their program to participate, please keep the following in mind:

 - The courses can only be counted toward your MSCS degree as “free” elective credit.
 You may not count these courses to fulfill any specialization requirements.